-So by the application of the Upperbound theorem for the design plastic capacity, we choose $M_p = 144$ kNm as the design moment and recognize Mode 1 to be the correct failure mode.
+So by the application of the Upperbound theorem for the design plastic capacity, we choose $M_P = 144$ kNm as the design moment and recognize Mechanism 1 to be the correct failure mechanism.
 We check this by the Uniqueness Theorem:

 Using the BMD at collapse, we'll check that the height of the free BMD is that of the equivalent simply-supported beam.
-Firstly the collapse BMD from Mode 1 is:
+Firstly the collapse BMD from Mechanism 1 is: